-Does your country entrust the assessment of the measures undertaken within "self-cleaning" to individual contracting authorities or does it entrust other, dedicated authorities (on a central or decentralised level) with that task?"
+4. Does your country entrust the assessment of the measures undertaken within "self-cleaning" to individual contracting authorities or does it entrust other, dedicated authorities (on a central or decentralised level) with that task?

-Based on article 80, par.
-8 of Legislative Decree no. 50/2016, as well as on the guidelines no.6 issued by National Anticorruption Authority, the assessment of the appropriateness of the self-cleaning measures falls under the exclusive competence of the interested contracting authority.
+Based on article 96, par.
+6 of Legislative Decree no. 36/2023, the assessment of the appropriateness of the self-cleaning measures falls under the exclusive competence of the interested contracting authority.

 More in detail: